awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough-3.md

 # Example 3: Changing the Replica Owner When the Source and Destination Buckets Are Owned by Different Accounts<a name="replication-walkthrough-3"></a>

 When the *source* and *destination* buckets in a replication configuration are owned by different AWS accounts, you can tell Amazon S3 to change replica ownership to the AWS account that owns the *destination* bucket\.
 This example explains how to use the Amazon S3 console and the AWS CLI to change replica ownership\.
-For more information, see [Additional Replication Configuration: Changing the Replica Owner](replication-change-owner.md)\.
+For more information, see [Changing the Replica Owner](replication-change-owner.md)\.

 **Topics**